skulpt/skulpt/simpledata.rst

     print(hours)

-In Python 3, the division operator `/` always gives a floating point result.
-What we might have wanted to know was how many *whole* hours there are, and how many minutes remain.
+In Python 3, the division operator uses the token `/` which always evaluates to a floating point result.

+In the previous example, what we might have wanted to know was how many *whole* hours there are, and how many minutes remain.
 Python gives us two different flavors of the division operator.
 The second, called **integer division**, uses the token `//`.
 It always *truncates* its result down to the next smallest integer (to